Report Too Late For Education Reform

 The Educational Leadership Council, a bipartisan group of lawmakers, educators, business and community leaders, and heads of state agencies, produced The State of Education report.
 Members surveyed more than 6,000 people about their education priorities and conducted more than 70 roundtable discussions.

 Polis campaigned on a platform that included funding full-day kindergarten and significantly expanding access to preschool.
 Some lawmakers have suggested special education needs more attention.

 Rankin said the state budget has money for targeted programs — Hickenlooper’s proposed 2019-20 budget already includes $10 million to fund ideas developed by the Education Leadership Council — but he also stressed that districts and local communities don’t need to wait for the state to pursue the ideas in the report.

 “There is significant money going into education even after the failure of Amendment 73,” said Rankin, who also serves on the Joint Budget Committee.
 “There’s always room for new initiatives, whether they happen out in rural Colorado or in Denver Public Schools.
 I think it’s going to be up the districts themselves within their budgets to take up some of these priorities.”

-Members of the incoming Polis administration have been briefed on the plan, and Hickenlooper said he hopes the plan will prove useful.
-Hickenlooper said providing all students with a good education is essential to maintaining Colorado’s strong economy.
+Members of the Polis administration have been briefed on the plan.
+Hickenlooper said providing all students with a good education is essential to Colorado’s economy.